Guseyn/cutie-created/README.md

 }
 ```

 But in some cases you can get `name` and `email` only via async calls, so you need `User` to have async arguments, but `User` is not an async object.
-This lib provides object `Created`, which solves the problem.
+This lib provides the object `Created`, which solves the problem.

 ```js
 const { Created } = require('@cuties/cutie')